isaacs/jackspeak/README.md

       short: 'o',
       // optional: make it -o<file> in the help output insead of -o<value>
       hint: 'file',
-      description: `Send the raw output to the specified file.` }
+      description: `Send the raw output to the specified file.`, },
   })

 // now we can parse argv like this: